 The workbook will take approximately an hour to go through and can be completed by individuals, in pairs or teams.
-Some of this information will be an update for others it will be new.

-The workbook should be completed by all staff and all grades including senior experienced care staff and those new to role.
-In taking a whole home approach to recognition and responding to deterioration teams can work and
+Some of this information will be an update and for others it will be new.
+The workbook is appropriate for use by all staff and all grades including senior experienced care staff and those new to role.
+In taking a whole home approach to recognition and responding to deterioration, teams can work and communicate within the care setting and with other health and social care services to benefit the residents and clients they care for.